abhisheks-25/pySpark-DataAnalysis-DataVisulization/README.md

 # pySpark-DataAnalysis-DataVisulization

-Supermarket Sales Data Analysis and Data Visualization using PySpark, Pandas and Matplotlib
+Sales Data Analysis and Visualization using PySpark and its DataFrame API in conjunction with Matplotlib.